ligato/docs/docs/plugins/db-plugins.md

 ## Consul

-The Consul plugin provides access to a consul key-value data store.
+The Consul plugin provides access to a Consul KV data store.

 ### Configuration

-- Location of the Consul configuration file can be defined either by the command line flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.
+Th location of the Consul configuration file can be defined either by the command line flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.

 ### Status Check

-- If injected, the Consul plugin will use the Status Check plugin to periodically issue a GET request to check connection status.
+If injected, the Consul plugin will use the Status Check plugin to periodically issue a GET request to verify connection status.
 The Consul connection state affects the global status of the agent.
 If the agent cannot establish a connection with Consul, both the readiness and the liveness probe from the probe plugin will return a negative result (accessible only via a REST API in such cases).

-### Reconnect resynchronization
+### Reconnect Resync

-- If connection to the Consul data store is interrupted, resync can be automatically called after re-connection.
-This option is disabled by default but can be enabled in the etcd.conf file.
+If connection to the Consul data store is interrupted, resync can be automatically called upon reconnection.
+This option is disabled by default but can be enabled in the consul.conf file.
 Set `resync-after-reconnect` to `true` to enable the feature.

 ## FileDB

-The fileDB (filesystem) plugin uses the file system of an operating system as a KV data store.
-The filesystem plugin watches for pre-defined files or directories, reads a configuration file, and generates events according to configuration changes.
+The fileDB plugin uses the operating system's file system as a KV data store.
+This plugin watches for pre-defined files or directories, reads a configuration file, and generates events according to configuration changes.

 All configuration data is resynced in the beginning just as it is for KV data stores.
-Configuration files then can be added, updated, moved, renamed or removed.
+Configuration files can then be added, updated, moved, renamed or deleted.
 The plugin performs all of the necessary changes.

-!!! danger "Important"
-    The filesystem plugin treats the FileDB data store as `read-only`.
-Changes from within the plugin are not permitted.

 ### Configuration

-All files/directories used as a data store must be defined in the configuration file.
-Location of the file can be defined either by the command line flag `filedb-config` or set via the `FILEDB_CONFIG` environment variable.
+All files or directories used as a data store must be defined in the configuration file.
+The location of the file can be defined either by the command line flag `filedb-config` or set using the `FILEDB_CONFIG` environment variable.

-### Supported formats
+### Supported Formats

+JSON and YAML-formatted data are supported.

 * JSON `(*.json)`
 * YAML `(*.yaml)`

-### Data structure
+### Data Structure

-Currently only JSON and YAML-formatted data is supported.
-JSON format follows:
+The structure of the configuration files conform to standard .json and.yaml syntax.

+JSON format example:
 ```
 {
     "data": [